joshua-shorterivey/oct_2022_unemployment_project/README.md

 * Create modules that faciliate project repeatability, as well as final report readability

 * Explore features more in depth compared to August iteration of project.
-    * Look for more crossover beetween features
+    * Look for more crossover between features
 * Construct model to predict `employed` status
     * Experiment with different model types in order to obtain better predicitive results compared to August
 * Refine work into `final_report` in form of jupyter notebook.